GuilhermeCarra/nodejs-ecommerce/readme.md

 configure your ".env" file based on the file ".env.example"
 ````
 ````
-mysql > create database "name in your .env file" (creates a database to populate it)
+mysql > create database "name in your .env file" //creates a database to populate it
 ````
 ````
 npm run database (populates the database)
 ````
 ````
-npm run node (start the server on the port specified your .env file)
+npm run node (starts the server on the port specified your .env file)
 ````
 ## Credentials
 The "database script" populates some **users** on DB with different roles.
 Check the following examples: